codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. Which deployment environments does Codefresh support?**

-A. The current release of Codefresh supports hybrid deployment environments.
-Stay tuned for our announcement on support for SaaS and on-premises deployments.
+A. The current release of Codefresh supports hosted and hybrid deployment environments.
+Stay tuned for our announcement on support for on-premises deployments.

 **Q. How does Codefresh relate to Open Source Argo?**